 What Should You do as a Parent?

 Find a Network of Care For Your Family: If your child goes to court and the case goes to trial, you could be in trial for weeks or months.
-That means you as a parent are not available to any other children, a spouse, or extended family.
+That means that you, as a parent, are not available to any of your other children, your spouse, or your extended family.
 You need to set up a support system for your family while you’re involved with your child’s court case.
+It may be difficult to find sympathetic friends or family to pitch in, but it is worth a try.
+A network of care can ease the stress on all involved.